-The optional 1,000 Watt inverter converts 12-volt electricity from your batteries into 110-volt power.
-The switch for the inverter is located under the monitor panel.
+The 1,000 Watt inverter converts 12-volt electricity from your batteries into 110-volt power.
+The switch for the inverter is located on the wall above the cook top.
+The inverter is located under the front lounge seat.
 The inverter powers the TV and one additional labeled 110-volt receptacle.